Date First Published: July 29, 2014

-Some functions are not evident by passive observation but can be made apparent by instructing the patient to perform certain maneuvers.
-This purposeful performance (e.g. movement) is said to be “active” function.
-These are actually tests to demonstrate ability or disability of certain functions (e.g. opening eyes and moving them side to side / up and down).
+The state of some functions are not evident by passive observation but can be made apparent by instructing the patient to perform certain maneuvers.
+This purposeful performance (e.g. movement) is said to be “active” function tests.
+These demonstrate ability or disability of certain functions (e.g. opening eyes and moving them side to side / up and down).

 Palpation is the use of tactile sensation of the fingers and hand to detect characteristics that include:

 - Change in temperature

 - Extent or size